Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Heddon Greta has 23 active public transport stops.
-These are served by a mix of buses operating along 27 routes, offering a total of 288 weekly passenger trips.
-The transport system is rated as good, with residents located an average of 209 meters from the nearest stop.
+Heddon Greta has 23 active public transport stops, all of which are bus stops.
+These stops are served by 27 different routes, offering a total of 288 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 209 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the primary mode of transport at 97%.
+On average, there are 2.0 vehicles per dwelling, which is higher than the regional average.

-Service frequency averages 41 trips per day across all routes, equating to about 12 weekly trips per individual stop.
+According to the 2021 Census, 16.6% of residents work from home, a figure that may have been influenced by COVID-19 conditions.
+The service frequency averages 41 trips per day across all routes, equating to approximately 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport